SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjVTheory/ObjVTheory.md

 #### Remark

 In Pharo, the class `Object` is not the root of inheritance.
 The root is in fact `ProtoObject`, and `Object` inherits from it.
 Most of the classes still inherit from `Object`.
 The design goal of `ProtoObject` is special: to generate as many as errors as possible.
-Such errors can be then captured via redefinition of `doesNotUnderstand:` and can support different scenarios such as implementing a proxy.
+Such errors can be captured via redefinition of the message `doesNotUnderstand:` and can support different scenarios such as implementing a proxy.

 ### Inheritance and instantiation together